hapax/hapax.github.io/assets/teaching.md

 itself; and if it's not a member of itself, by definition it is a member of itself.
 Neither can be true, so the big set can't exist without breaking the universe.
-This is more than a novelty; Russell's paradox can be jerry-rigged into [an argument](https://en.wikipedia.org/wiki/Cantor%27s_diagonal_argument) that there are different sorts of infinity!
-This is the sort of power that philosophers, using mere words, could only dream of.
-I saw that maths could be deep and bewitchingly strange.

 <figure>
     <div style="text-align:center"><img src